veikkos/chester/README.md

 ## What it does ##

-Chester does play several tested ROM-only, MBC1 and MBC3 games.
-It supports in-game saving for battery backed MBC1/MBC3 cartridges.
+Chester does play several tested ROM-only, MBC1, MBC3 and MBC5 games.
+It also supports Game Boy Color games and in-game saving for battery backed cartridges.
 Its accurate CPU instruction implementation passes Blargg's CPU instruction tests.

 ## What is it missing ##

 Most of the emulators have some inaccuracies but it doesn't mean they aren't usable in practise.
 Chester also has its limitations.
-It's missing sound support, (very) accurate instruction and memory timing, (very) accurate timers, full support for many cartridge types, full GPU accuracy...
+It's missing sound support, (very) accurate instruction and memory timing, (very) accurate timers, full support for some cartridge types, full GPU accuracy...
 And probably few other things.

 ## Dependencies ##